-- (a) A County shall use grants awarded pursuant to this part for any of the following: - (1) Acquisition, new construction, or reconstruction and rehabilitation of (a) project(s).
-Under this use, Applicants will be subject to Article I, Sections 103(a)(1), 104, 105, 106 and 107 of these Guidelines. - (2) Operating assistance, which may include either or both of the following: - a.
-Long-term rental assistance to private landlords for periods as referenced in the NOFA, subject to renewal grants. - b.
-A Capitalized Operating Subsidy Reserve (COSR) for at least 15 years to pay for operating costs of an apartment or apartments receiving capital funding to provide Supportive housing to the Target Population. - (3) A County's administrative costs, as determined by the Department NOFA.
+- (a) A County shall use grants awarded pursuant to this part for one or more of the following: - (1) Long-term rental assistance in an amount the County identifies, but no more than two times the FMR for the market area where the County is providing long-term rental assistance, as referenced in the NOFA. - (2) Acquisition, new construction, gap funding, or reconstruction and rehabilitation of (a) project(s). - (3) Incentives to landlords to accept rental assistance for program participants, including security deposits and holding fees. - (4) Project based operating subsidies, which may include either or both of the following: - a.
+Operating subsidies for periods of up to five years. - b.
+A Capitalized Operating Subsidy Reserve (COSR) for at least 15 years to pay for operating costs of an apartment or apartments receiving capital funding to provide Supportive housing to people Experiencing homelessness. - (5) A County's administrative costs of no more than 5 percent of the grant awarded, or as determined by the Department NOFA.